 We look forward to seeing you again in 2025, where we will continue with equally interesting keynotes and discussions on OER and inclusion.

-Our 2nd networking event will take place on 26 February 2025.
+The 2nd international network meeting will take place on 26 February 2025.

-Please send your registration by email to Veronika Ruhry: v.ruhry(at)phst.at by 23 February 2025.
+Please send your registration by email to Veronika Ruhry: v.ruhry(at)phst.at by 23 February 2025 at the latest.